 But what Mexico has that neither of those places can match is accessibility.
 Cancun is one of the most well-connected airports in the Americas, with direct flights from dozens of cities across the US, Canada, and Europe — at prices that are often surprisingly affordable.
 Casa Arkaana is 90 minutes from Cancun Airport and 60 minutes from Tulum International Airport.

 What that means in practice: your participants can fly in on a Thursday and leave on a Monday.
 A long weekend that actually feels like a full retreat.
 For North Americans especially, that removes one of the biggest friction points — the long-haul journey that makes Bali feel like a major commitment.
+For UK and European facilitators, direct flights from London and Frankfurt to Cancun make Mexico as accessible as many Mediterranean destinations, and considerably more affordable per participant.

 That accessibility translates directly into higher fill rates and lower drop-off between registration and arrival.
 And when you are doing the break-even math, fill rate matters more than venue cost.